Committed to the Development

 We hold dedicated position practices for all Skyline athletes on teams 12s – 18s.
 Our top Skyline staff and coaches will run this training along with their team coaches.

 When the club season is over, Skyline is in the gym 4-5 days a week offering the top training.
 So much improvement takes place in the five months between club seasons.
 It is vital to the athlete’s development to be in an organization that offers year-round training.

 Team Bonding and Training

 In order to facilitate team cohesion and purpose, Skyline coaches organize specialized team bonding activities in early January.
 This training will consist of 2-a-day training sessions and team bonding activities.
 The teams will be given difficult tasks and will be required to find solutions as a team.
 They will also set individual and team goals for the season.
 The 2-a-day training will be for RoShamBo teams only.

 Additional time and space is set aside for setters to get extra reps and instructions.
 We will lead video review and class room instruction for our setters to better their decision making and mental aspects of setting the game.

 Strength, Conditioning and Vertical Training

-Paradigm Sports provides training for Skyline National teams 2 times a week December – June
+Skyline Performance Training provides training for Skyline Royal, Black, & White teams 1-2 times a week beginning in December

 Click here to view the Tryout/Evaluation Process